freicar-2022-1/freicar_project_sign_detect/README.md

 2) The sign type: Stop, Priority, Autonomous driving, according to the Id’s of Markers
 3) Timestamp

+### Mapping node

+The mapping node is located in `./freicar_mapping`.
+It receives bounding boxes of detected signs from either the Aruco detector, the YOLOv7 traffic sign detector, or both (see paragraph about running the nodes for parameters).
+The incoming bounding box messages are synchronized with the depth images from the D435 RGBD camera and Camera Info messages.

+From the bounding boxes, we calculate the 2d sign pose and orientation in the camera frame (using a deprojection function provided by Intel librealsense2and) then transform it to world frame using the TF TransformListener.

+The mapping node then tries to associate the measured signs to known signs using a simple greedy data association scheme.
+If a good association has been found, we update the sign's pose using a running average and keep track of the most frequently observed type for each sign using a majority vote.
+The mapping node also publishes marker messages for each sign to visualize in Rviz.

 ## Building and running the ROS nodes